hpc-io/vol-pnetcdf/cdf/doc/VOL_Milestone.md

 ![](theta-results.png)

 **Fig 4** *Performance results for the CDFVL prototype, using the `vol_test` benchmark on ALCF Theta.
 The results correspond to the average timing of 10 trials, with each trial using: 2MB per process (2 1MB variables), 1-8 nodes, 32 ppn, and 52 Lustre stripes (8MB stripe size).
 Note that the CDF format is version 5 for these tests.*

---

-#### Missing Features (TODO)

-- Custom API calls were added to allow a user application to query the count and names of attributes and/or variables (`cdf_vol_var_get_attname`, `cdf_vol_var_get_natts`, `cdf_vol_file_get_nitems`, and `cdf_vol_file_get_iname`).
-In the future, the same functionality should be implemented within the official VOL interface.
-- The `H5VL_DATASET_GET_TYPE` case needs to be added to the `H5VL_cdf_dataset_get` implementation.
-Otherwise, the user must know the datatype of the variable a priori.
-- Reading of hyper-slab selections can be further optimized for cases with simple/regular patterns.
-For example, it may not be necessary to explicitly map the file-space selection to the memory-space selection if both cases are contiguous (and in the same order).
-- Need to test (and possibly debug) the code at scale (128+ nodes).
-Preliminary tests at scale (128+ nodes) show problematic behavior.

 #### References